uclagiving/uclafund-site/wp-content/plugins/siteorigin-panels/readme.txt

 = Does Page Builder Work With Third-Party Plugins and Widgets? =

 Page Builder is compatible with the vast majority of third-party plugins and widgets.
-If you encounter a compatibility issue, please, let us know via our [free support forum](https://siteorigin.com/thread/) or if you have an active SiteOrigin Premium license; directly via email.
+If you encounter a compatibility issue, please, let us know via our [free support forum](https://siteorigin.com/thread/) or if you have an active SiteOrigin Premium license, directly via email.

 = Does Page Builder Have a Pro Version? =

 SiteOrigin offers a single premium plugin that enhances and extends Page Builder, the Widgets Bundle, SiteOrigin CSS and all of our free themes.
 Find out more about [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) and the powerful addons it offers.

 == Changelog ==

+= 2.25.1 - 09 August 2023 =
+* Advanced Custom Fields: Added support for multiple options.
+* Inline Styles: Resolved an issue with unexpected widget margins when custom margins are set.
+* Fixed an issue with saving settings in the SiteOrigin Installer.
+* Updated the "Tested up to" version in the readme.txt file from 6.2 to 6.3.

+= 2.25.0 - 13 July 2023 =
+* Added "Block Editor Layout Block Quick Add Button" setting to display the "Add SiteOrigin Layout Block" quick add button in the Block Editor.
+* Added "Enable SiteOrigin Installer" setting to display the SiteOrigin Installer admin menu item.
+* Updated SiteOrigin Installer.
+* Resolved sizing issues in row layouts.
+* Improved handling of padding in row layouts to prevent potential offset.
+* Triggered resize event on load to avoid a situation where the `body` width is incorrect.

+= 2.24.0 - 20 June 2023 =
+* Row Styles: Improved Border Radius field user interface.
+* Resolved `Creation of dynamic property` deprecated notice.
+* Minor styling update to SiteOrigin Page Builder News dashboard widget.
+* Added SiteOrigin Installer.

 = 2.23.0 - 21 May 2023 =
 * Row Styles: Added a Full Height setting to the Design section.